YonghuiDong/DesktopShiny/README.md

 - Install [Inno Setup](https://jrsoftware.org/isdl.php)

 - Open the **`setup.iss`** with Inno Setup software.
-You will need to generate a new AppId and change the name, version, etc. Note you need to use double "{{" in front.
+You will need to generate a new AppId and change the name, version, etc. Note you need to have two "{{" in front of the AppID.
 (See figure below).

 ![Unknown](https://github.com/YonghuiDong/Shiny_Desktop_App/assets/22663189/0306c338-24a0-45dc-aec2-d1116995c840)